bsridharpatnaik/RealEstate-ERP-CRM-System-v2/README.md

 ReactJS: Building a responsive and dynamic user interface with ReactJS for an enhanced user experience.

 My dedication to crafting a robust, feature-rich solution tailored to the unique needs of real estate professionals has resulted in a platform that optimizes efficiency, enhances collaboration, and drives growth for firms across the industry.

+You can watch a demo here - https://youtu.be/zTfFke3UgoA